realworldocaml/book/en/02-guided-tour.md

 <title>Getting the interactive top-level</title>

 Before proceeding, make sure you have the Core library installed.
-You can do this easily via the OPAM package manager, which is explained in [Chapter X](#installation).
+You can do this easily via the OPAM package manager, which is explained in [xref](#packaging-and-build-systems).
 In a nutshell, you need to:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 $ opam init